Issues and questions

 The marketing web team works closely with the IS department’s applications development team to form Web Work Team, the university committee that provides oversight to the website as a whole, ensuring continuity in content, technical standards, design standards, usability, new media, instructional technology and more.

-While the applications development team handles all aspects of website hardware and software, programming and integration with other database systems, the marketing web team manages online photography, videography, redesigns and graphics, content changes, website navigation, administration of the CMS, and other advanced web projects.
+While the applications development team handles all aspects of website hardware and software, programming and integration with other database systems, the marketing web team manages overall web design, online photography, videography, redesigns and graphics, new site creation, content changes, website navigation, administration of the CMS, and other advanced web projects.
 Campus clients submit digital project requests via the online web request form.

 Event registrations are processed by auxiliary services staff via regonline.com.
-The resultant form is not integrated with the EMU website; rather, auxiliary services staff work with the EMU web designer to brand the form to meet the EMU visual identity standards.
+Free event websites are provided by regonline.com.
+Registration forms are not integrated with the EMU website; rather, auxiliary services staff work with EMU web staff to brand the form to meet the EMU visual identity standards.

-All program and class applications should be routed through JICS, or Jenzabar/EX, to provide seamless integration with the EMU student information system.
+All applications to programs of study and class registrations should be routed through JICS, or Jenzabar/EX, to provide seamless integration with the EMU student information system.

-Contribution and donation forms are housed within the advanced machform feature or managed in TMS by the business office.
+Contribution and donation forms are housed within the advanced Machform feature OR managed by the business office staff person named as administrator of the payment system.
 Faculty and staff work with marketing web staff on creation and integration of these forms into existing web content.

-Our institutional website houses more than 30,000 interlinking web pages and many more photos, videos and podcasts.
-To effectively maintain the information on our award-winning website, each program on campus should have at least one faculty or staff member tasked with:
+Our institutional website houses tens of thousands of interlinking web pages and many more images, videos, podcasts and more.
+To effectively maintain the information on our institutional website, each program on campus should have at least one staff member tasked with:

 - reviewing their program’s online information regularly

-- updating program text within the CMS (content management system)
+- updating program text within EMU’s CMS (content management system)

 The following trainings are offered once a semester, usually in conjunction with fall faculty/staff conference and spring staff development sessions.

 Intermediate web editors may join marketing web staff for a “Q&A session” or round table.
-Those registered will have an opportunity to submit questions via an online form 1-2 weeks before the session.
-The most popular questions will headline our time together.
+These drop-in sessions are great opportunities for 1:1 instruction and other assistance.
 (This offering is for departmental web editors who are already comfortable with the web editing process.)

 EMU faculty and staff are expected to add program event information to the online calendar system via emu.edu/events/admin.

 All faculty and staff have access to the system via their Royals username and password.
-Special users are granted additional access – such as the power to delete events – by the web content manager/strategist.
+Special users are granted additional access – such as the power to delete events – by the web manager/strategist in the marketing department.
 Students who coordinate events are granted access via their work-study accounts as needed.

 Event issues such as a request for use of space, or an apparent conflict of events, are directed to the assistant to the president.